-When a child obtains a learner’s permit to start driving you should inform your car insurance provider of their licensing status.
+When a child obtains a learner’s permit to start driving, you should inform your car insurance provider of their licensing status.

 Since insurance premiums will increase when you put your teenager on your auto policy, you will want to seek ways to save money.
-Shopping around for the best auto insurance rates is important, but you can also looks for discounts.
+Shopping around for the best auto insurance rates is important, but you can also look for discounts.

 Adults can receive discounts for being married, maintaining good driving records, owning multiple cars and carrying homeowners insurance with the same company.
 For your child, your rates can be discounted if your teen gets good grades or establishes a good driving record — but that takes time.
 Most companies offer discounts to students with good grades, generally a B average or higher.

 Does a 15-year-old with a permit need insurance?